 Stefan Wolff is Professor of International Security at the University of Birmingham, England, UK.
 A political scientist by background, he specialises in the management of contemporary security challenges, especially in the prevention and settlement of ethnic conflicts and in post-conflict reconstruction in deeply divided and war-torn societies.
 He has extensive expertise in the former Soviet Union and the Middle East, and has also worked on a wide range of other conflicts elsewhere, including in Africa and in Central, South and Southeast Asia.
 Bridging the divide between academia and policy-making, he has been involved in various phases of conflict settlement processes, including in the disputed territories in Iraq, in Transnistria and Gagauzia (Moldova), and in Yemen.

 - Economic Diplomacy and Connectivity: What Role for the OSCE?
-25th Ministerial Council of the OSCE, Milan, 6-7 December 2018
+25th Ministerial Council of the OSCE

 - The OSCE in Moldova: From Confidence Building to Conflict Settlement?
-Workshop of the OSCE Network, Vienna, 30 November 2018
+Workshop of the OSCE Network

-- Centre-region Relations and Neutrality, High-level Expert Dialogue on “Moldova – a factor of stability or a new challenge for regional and European security”, Chisinau, 20 July 2018.
+- Centre-region Relations and Neutrality, High-level Expert Dialogue on European security

 History is often said to repeat itself or at least to rhyme.
 Decentralization in Ukraine has been on and off the agenda of successive governments since the country’s independence in 1991.
 Much like previous attempts to decentralize power, President Zelenskiy’s draft decentralization law has become embroiled in long-established power struggles and had to be withdrawn.